 Every few months, add soil to the tops of your plant containers before you water.
 The fresh soil will provide a nutrient boost to keep your greenery looking like finery.
 If you don’t get out of hand buying houseplants on a regular basis (….me), you shouldn’t need more than a small bag or two each year.

-Lisa Rowan is a writer and producer at the Penny Hoarder.
-She’s still not sure if she has a green thumb.
+Lisa Rowan is a former staff writer at the Penny Hoarder.